ous-uio-bioinfo-core/batch-adjust-warning-figures/response_to_towfic/README.md

-Supplementary information in response to letter by Towfic et al. in Biostatistics
+Supplementary information in response to the Letter to the Editor by Towfic et al. in Biostatistics
 ----------

 In our article, we reanalyzed parts of a study by [Towfic et al.](https://dx.doi.org/10.1371/journal.pone.0083757) in order to illustrate our main point, that batch effect adjustment may lead to unreliable results.
-Towfic et al. maintain that their results are reliable, and wrote a [Letter To The Editor](https://dx.doi.org/10.1093/biostatistics/kxw031) where they present three alternative ways to analyze the data, claiming to obtain results consistent with their original findings.
+Towfic et al. maintain that their results are reliable, and wrote a [Letter to the Editor](https://dx.doi.org/10.1093/biostatistics/kxw031) where they present three alternative ways to analyze the data, claiming to obtain results consistent with their original findings.
 The three new alternative ways to analyze the data all handle batch as a fixed effect in the models,<i>i.e.</i> in a way we consider to be reliable.
 However, for other reasons, the implementation of the analysis is problematic for the first one, using duplicateCorrelation, and just wrong for the two other.
 In order to realize this, we had to dive deep into their code.
 And for others to also realize the errors, there is no way around getting into the details.

 ### Problem with alternative [analysis 1](https://github.com/immuneering/biostat_reply/blob/master/table1_code.R#L96): duplicateCorrelation+LIMMA